expra-frankfurt/wise25/lecture/general_information/dei_exp.md

 ## 1. Homogeneity in Psychology?

-### Educational and Socio-Economic Backgrounds of Psychology Students:
+### Educational and Socio-Economic Backgrounds of Psychology Students

 ````{card}
 **Reflection Questions**: